shreyah/MLP-Activations/README.md

 2.Install other python dependencies;

-3.open this directory and run ./start.sh, which downloads the data and runs the notebook via iPython.
+3.Open this directory and run ./start.sh, which downloads the data and runs the notebook via iPython

-4. Check the notebook for more detailed instructions on activation functions used.
+4.Check the notebook for more detailed instructions on activation functions used.